 OUR COMMITMENT Our target of reducing our gross Scopes 1 and 2 carbon intensity by 20% is slightly lower than the 23% reduction announced by the IEA scenario.
-However, the scenario projections are in gross Scope 1 intensity, and not Scopes 1 and 2, which means they cannot be compared to our commitment.
+However, the scenario projections are in gross Scope 1 intensity, and not Scopes 1 and 2, which means you cannot compare them to our commitment.
 In addition, our target includes a review commitment in 2025, which will allow it to be adapted based on changes in the decarbonisation commitments made by cement manufacturers.
-15-DI LEVERS AND ACTION PLAN Our action plan to reach this target is based on two main levers:
+5-DI LEVERS AND ACTION PLAN Our action plan to reach this target is based on two main levers:

-- A close dialogue with our customers to encourage them set ambitious decarbonisation targets for their gross Scope 1 and 2 emissions (lower than 500 kgCO2e/t).
-At the same time, we will continue to provide the necessary support to our customers with regard to the massive financing required to achieve their decarbonisation objectives, and help them implement the various decarbonisation levers in the sector. - A close dialogue with our customers to encourage them set ambitious decarbonisation targets for their gross Scope 1 and 2 emissions (lower than 500 kgCO2e/t).
-At the same time, Management of our portfolio according to the carbon intensity targets set by customers, by making reallocations in favour of the most committed cement manufacturers.
+- to encourage them set ambitious de carbonisation targets for their gross Scope 1 and emissions (lower than 500 kgCO2e/t).
+At the same time, we will continue to provide the necessary support to our customers with regard to the massive financing required to achieve their decarbonisation objectives, and help them implement the various decarbonisation levers in the sector. - A close dialogue with our customers Management of our portfolio according to the carbon intensity targets set by customers, by making reallocations in favour of the most committed cement manufacturers.